 If it’s a non-IgE reaction your GP will take an allergen focussed history and may suggest an ‘exclusion diet and challenge.’
 Essentially this is a 2-4 week trial of a milk free diet to see if this improves their symptoms.

-If you are breastfeeding, this will involve you avoiding dairy foods in your diet and if your baby is weaning they will need to avoid them too.
+If you are breastfeeding and you think that your little one is reacting to cow’s milk through your breastmilk, this will involve you avoiding dairy foods in your diet.
+If your baby is weaning, they will need to avoid cow’s milk too.

 Your GP should organise a referral to a Registered Dietitian too as the diagnosis is only confirmed when your baby is ‘challenged’ i.e. when the food is reintroduced producing a return of their symptoms.